-- A student will not be able to participate in a contest if she/he missed any part of the school day the day of the contest due to an illness.
-A scheduled doctor's appointment will not be considered in eligibility requirements. - A student must be symptom and fever free for 24 hours before being allowed to practice or participate in a contest.
+- A student will not be able to participate in a contest or club activity if she/he missed any part of the school day the day of the contest/activity due to an illness.
+A scheduled doctor's appointment will not be considered in eligibility requirements. - A student must be symptom and fever free for 24 hours before being allowed to practice or participate in a contest/club activity.